mwc360/mwc360.github.io/_posts/2022-01-19-Synapse-Optimization-Series-Table-Distributions.md

     ) ss
     ON i_item_sk = ss.ss_item_sk
 ```
-_Estimated query plans do now show or calculate data movement for interting into tables (i.e. CTAS) so the plan will look identical to the prior._
+_Estimated query plans do now show or calculate data movement for inserting into tables (i.e. CTAS) so the plan will look identical to the prior._
 >Running this statement took ~ **8 seconds** on DW100c, a 1.5x improvement from the prior change

 >  This query now runs **862x faster** than where we started!